truenas/documentation/content/SCALE/DataProtection/CloudSyncTaskGoogleDrive.md

 Set the backup time frame, frequency, and folders – both the cloud-based folder and TrueNAS dataset.
 Set whether the synchronization should sync all changes, just copy new files, or move files.
-Files are removed from the cloud source or FreeNAS source depending on push or pull.
+Files are removed from the cloud source or TrueNAS source depending on push or pull.
 Add a description for the task and select the cloud credentials.
-Choose the appropriate cloud folder target and FreeNAS storage location.
+Choose the appropriate cloud folder target and TrueNAS storage location.

 Select the file transfer mode:

 + **Sync**: Keep files newly created or deleted the same.
-+ **Copy**: Copy new files to the appropriate target (i.e., FreeNAS pulls files from Google Drive or pushes files to Google Drive).
++ **Copy**: Copy new files to the appropriate target (i.e., TrueNAS pulls files from Google Drive or pushes files to Google Drive).
 + **Move**: Copies files to the target and then delete files from the source.
 Using Move, users can set a folder in Google Drive for archival, and move older documents to that folder from their Drive account.
-Those files would then automatically get backed up to their FreeNAS storage.
+Those files would then automatically get backed up to their TrueNAS storage.

 ![TasksCloudSyncTask](/images/SCALE/TasksCloudSyncTask.png "TasksCloudSyncTask")